Dominion Democracy Suite Voting FAQs

 - To advance to the next contest, touch the “Next” button at the bottom of the screen

 - Once satisfied with the selections made, touch the final “Print Ballot” button

 - Your ballot will print in your voting booth.
 Take the ballot and deposit it in the Ballot Box

 I am a voter with accessibility needs.
 Will staff be there to help me use this new system?

 Yes, staff will be there to help you.
-However, Democracy Suite enables new options for accessible voting and the system is designed to help you vote without assistance.
+However, Democracy Suite enables new options for accessible voting and the system is designed to help you vote privately and independently.

-An Audio Tactile Interface (ATI), a handheld device that is used by a voter during an Accessible Voting Session, is used to navigate though and make selections to the voter’s ballot.
+An Audio Tactile Interface (ATI), a handheld device that is used by a voter during an Accessible Voting Session, is used to navigate through and make selections to the voter’s ballot.